Book your Spring Early Bird Package now!

 This prompt is very simple: Why do you want to study Public Policy and how will the Brooks School help you to realize your dreams?
 If you’re pursuing a degree in Health Care Policy or Policy Analysis and Management as an undergraduate, it’s likely that you have a very personal tie to social issues and other systemic problems that impact the public domain.
 This is your opportunity to share your story with admissions.
 Maybe you are passionate about using your persuasive writing and critical thinking skills to implement policies that will benefit the earth (and all its inhabitants).
 Perhaps you’re eager to take action to close the gender wage gap or reimagine the U.S. healthcare system.
 Whatever your reasoning may be, show admissions that you have thought carefully about your decision to not only pursue public policy, but pursue it at Cornell.

-Cornell wants to hear about an activity or experience you engaged in that made a positive impact on a community close to your heart.
+Cornell wants to hear about an experience you engaged in that made a positive impact on a community close to your heart.
 Your answer doesn’t have to be connected to Agriculture and Life Sciences in any way, so let your mind wander.
 Maybe you bring your therapy dog to your local hospital once a month and you love watching everyone’s eyes light up the moment Spunky enters the room.
 Perhaps you challenged your fear of public speaking to deliver an address at a town hall to advocate for greener public transportation options.
 When have you gotten involved for the greater good?
 This essay is optional, but why would you pass up the opportunity to provide admissions with more information about yourself and your motivations?

-Optional: The College of Agriculture and Life Sciences (CALS) is dedicated to the exploration of the agricultural, life, environmental, and social sciences and welcomes students with interests that span a wide variety of disciplines.
-Given our agricultural history and commitment to educating the next generation of agriculturalists, please share if you have a background in agriculture or are interested in pursuing a career in agriculture.
+Optional: Cornell CALS is dedicated to purpose-driven study of the agricultural, life, environmental, and social sciences and welcomes students with interests that span a wide variety of disciplines.
+Given our agricultural history and commitment to educating the next generation of agriculturalists, please share if you have a background or interest in agriculture, regardless of your intended major.
+An “agricultural entity” for the purpose of this question is defined as cultivating soil, growing crops, and raising livestock (ex. farm, ranch, greenhouse, vineyard, etc.).

 Select all that apply:

-My family owns or operates a farm
+My extended family owns or operates an agricultural entity.

-I have experience working in agriculture
+I have experience working in an agricultural entity.

-Cornell SC Johnson College of Business: What kind of a business student are you?
+College of Business: What kind of a business student are you?
 Using your personal, academic, or volunteer/work experiences, describe the topics or issues that you care about and why they are important to you.
-Your response should convey how your interests align with the school(s) to which you are applying within the Cornell SC Johnson College of Business (Charles H. Dyson School of Applied Economics and Management and/or the School of Hotel Administration).
+Your response should convey how your interests align with the school to which you are applying within the Cornell SC Johnson College of Business (Charles H. Dyson School of Applied Economics and Management or the Peter and Stephanie Nolan School of Hotel Administration).

 Business College hopefuls have also been tasked with writing a why essay, but in this case, it’s more about your fit than the schools’ offerings.
 Show how your own goals and interests align with the school’s programs and opportunities.
 But more importantly, demonstrate how your background and pathway to business school sets you apart from your peers.
 You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing—what issues do you care about when it comes to business, why are they important to you, and which Cornell program will help you both address them and achieve your goals?